sudksing/pruGlobal/README.md

   Visit ->
   http://localhost:8080/

- # NOTES for USING this application
+ # NOTE for USING this application
  1. Default Values on first pages are;
     II.
 Enter URL to be Web Crawled: http://www.prudential.co.uk/ II.
 Enter number of pages to be Web Crawled: 10